The Importance of Leave No Trace in Colorado

 Leave No Trace in Colorado

-The phrase “Leave No Trace” has been around for decades.
-The organization started in 1994 and is headquartered in Colorado.
-Since the ’90s, Leave No Trace has grown exponentially, partnering with states, federal bureaus like BLM and the National Park Service, corporate partners, and schools nationwide.
-Their goal is to teach people of all ages how they can do their part to preserve nature.
-In Colorado, LNT provides site-specific training and restoration projects to popular Hot Spots like Mount Bierstadt, the Maroon Bells, and the Sangre de Cristo Wilderness to help these heavily trafficked areas stay pristine and wild.
-They also partner with summer camps to help kids become ethical adventurers and stewards of nature from a young age.
+The “Leave No Trace” movement has been around for decades.
+The organization started in 1994 and is proudly headquartered right here in Colorado.
+Since the ’90s, LNT has grown exponentially, partnering with federal agencies like the BLM and the National Park Service.
+In Colorado, LNT provides site-specific training and restoration projects at popular “Hot Spots” such as Mount Bierstadt, the Maroon Bells, and the Sangre de Cristo Wilderness to help these heavily trafficked areas remain pristine and wild.

 7 Tips For Your Colorado Adventure

-2. Stick to the Trail.
+- Stick to the Trail.
 When you can see switchback after switchback in front of you, it can be tempting to create a shortcut, but stepping off the trail means you risk damaging the plants that grow there and creating erosion patterns that could ultimately destroy the mountainside.
 Trails are there for a reason, and they are designed to have the least impact on nature, so as tedious as it may be, please, no trailblazing.

-3. Leave It As You Find It.
+- Leave It As You Find It.
 We’ve all been there—you find the perfect, smoothest rock and want to bring it home for your garden, or the most colorful, vibrant wildflower you know would look whimsical and sweet tucked behind your ear.
 But taking bits of nature away from where they belong—whether it’s dragging logs across a rock face to make an excellent shelter or stepping into an abandoned historical structure and damaging the nature that has grown up around it—means you’re leaving your mark, and potentially ruining the same unique find for anyone who comes after you.
 So next time you see a beautiful wildflower, take a picture.
 It’ll last longer.

-5. Be Careful With Fire.
+- Be Careful With Fire.
 The Pine Gulch Wildfire of 2020 has been named the largest wildfire in Colorado history.
 A lightning strike started it, but that’s not always the case.
 Colorado’s dry climate means it’s like a tinderbox during the summer, and wildfires are a severe risk.
 Human-caused wildfires create immeasurable damage to the environment and put both people and wildlife at serious risk.
 ALWAYS check to see if there’s a burn ban before starting a fire, and keep those campfires small and manageable when you light them.
-Never let a fire burn unattended, and always drown your fire with water until you can physically handle the embers with your bare hands.
+Never let a fire burn unattended, and always drown it with water until you can handle the embers with your bare hands.
 As for smoking in nature?
 Don’t.
 But if you have to, put your cigarettes out safely, and never leave your butts on the ground.

-7. Share Our Trails and Parks.
+- Share Our Trails and Parks.
 You’re not the only person on the trail, meaning you need to be respectful to the others you’re sharing it with.
 Everyone is there to enjoy nature, so be considerate by silencing your cell phone and speaking softly to your companions to preserve tranquility.
 Avoid playing loud music, and yield to hikers or bikers moving much faster than you or those coming uphill when you’re on your way down—they need the momentum more than you!
 And like we said above, try to seek out less crowded trails so you can enjoy the peace and quiet of nature without the crowds.

 Why is Leave No Trace Important?